carinasauter/wwcode-august2016/README.md

 These are the different components of the Spark/Zeppelin image being downloaded and assembled.
 This requires a 777 MB download, so it may take a while.

+> If you want to see what goes into the Docker image you're pulling, the build instructions for it are in the `reference` directory of this repo.
+Feel free to build it yourself instead — the resulting image should be identical.

 #### Step 2 — Download our data set and move it to where we need it